HarshadZade/starter-academic/content/home/experience.md

   company_url = "http://www.ivlabs.in/"
   location = "VNIT, Nagpur"
   date_start = "2018-07-31"
-  date_end = ""
+  date_end = "2021-05-01"
   description = """I believe that __Teaching is a great way to keep learning.__ So while I work on projects for my own development, I give my best to ensure that my mentees learn everything that I know.
-These are some of the projects I mentored directly or indirectly.
+These are some of the projects I mentored.
 [Link1](http://www.ivlabs.in/rfid_2019.html), [Link2](http://www.ivlabs.in/suntracker.html), [Link3](http://www.ivlabs.in/iot-ambiance.html)."""

 [[experience]]
   title = "Summer Intern"